sdonovan001/cloud-computing-models/IaaS/packer/README.md

   ```

 ### Download and Build the Packer Builder Image
 Cloud Build provides a community builder docker image that can be used to invoke packer commands via Cloud Build.
-Before we can use it, we must build it and push it to the Artifact Registry in your GCP project.
+Before we can use it, we must build it and push it to the Artifact Registry in our GCP project.

 * Clone the [cloud-builders-community](https://github.com/GoogleCloudPlatform/cloud-builders-community) repository.
   ```